Best: Boone hopes Yanks keep season in perspective

 So it goes, as baseball people advise us — and have repeatedly, for more than a century now, and usually correctly — not to get too worked up over a small sample size in a large season.

-Before Sunday’s severely-rain-delayed, pace-of-play-challenged, bone-chilling, sparsely-attended, sloppily-played, too-many-men-left-on-base, poor-pitching-start mess of a 7-5 loss to the Orioles at Yankee Stadium, the manager was asked about something Aaron Judge had said after Saturday’s loss.
+Before Sunday’s severely rain-delayed, pace of play-challenged, bone-chilling, sparsely attended, sloppily played, too-many-men-left-on-base, poor-pitching mess of a 7-5 loss to the Orioles at Yankee Stadium, the manager was asked about something Aaron Judge said after Saturday’s loss.

 “We still have that mindset that our backs are against the wall every single game,” Judge said.